alexmchale/turbosh/README.markdown

 ### Known Issues ###

-Turbosh does not play nice if you have your shell set to something other than bash or sh.
-This is fixed in v1.2.
-For now, consider changing your shell or adding a second user account that uses bash.

-Paths or filenames with spaces in them do not work properly.
-This is fixed in v1.2.

 There's a limit of the number files in a path that Turbosh can handle.
 I have had success with folders up to 50,000 files.
 A customer sent in a report that it was failing against a folder of about 700,000 files.
 The limit is somewhere in the middle.

 Turbosh cannot handle a project path that contains any files your user account does not have permission to read.
+This is fixed in v1.3.

 Please email me at alexmchale@gmail.com if you run into any troubles with Turbosh.